-- 1. On or about June 11, 2014, the Division issued a Notice of Hearing and Appointment of Hearing Officer. - 2.
-The Taxpayers were non-Rhode Island residents in 2010 with Rhode Island source income. - 3.
-The parties agreed that this matter would be decided on agreed facts and written briefs. - 4.
-The Taxpayers' 2010 tax payment was due by April 15, 2011 was deemed paid that day. - 5.
-The Taxpayers filed their 2010 return on September 3, 2013 and claimed a refund for overpayment of tax. - 6.
-There are no Rhode Island statutory or regulatory provisions that provide for any exemptions for any reason from the Rhode Island statute regarding the claiming of late refunds to the filing of Rhode Island tax returns. - 7.
-Pursuant to R.I.
+1. On or about March 6, 2014, the Division issued a Notice of Hearing and Appointment of Hearing Officer.

+2. The Taxpayers were Rhode Island residents in 2008.

+3. The Taxpayers' 2008 tax payment was due by April 15, 2009 and was deemed paid that day.

+4. The Taxpayers filed their 2008 return on September 30, 2013 and claimed a refund for overpayment of tax.

+5. There are no Rhode Island statutory or regulatory provisions that provide for any exemptions for any reason from the Rhode Island statute regarding the claiming of late refunds to the filing of Rhode Island tax returns.

+6. Pursuant to R.I.
 Gen. Laws § 44-30-87(a), the Taxpayers are not entitled to the claimed refund.